Case Study:

 Omotenashi is the Japanese spirit of hospitality and mindfulness.

-Osaka, Japan will play host to the next World's Fair for six months in 2025, with an expected 28+ million visitors decending on the world's tenth largest city and the Kansai region which includes Kyoto and numerous UNESCO World Heritage sites.
-Osaka also had the distinction of being the first Asian city to host the World's Fair in 1970, where they impressed the world with a sneak into the future, featuring all of the emerging technologies from Japan.
+Osaka, Japan will play host to the next World's Fair for six months in 2025, with an expected 28+ million visitors descending on the world's tenth largest city and the Kansai region which includes Kyoto and numerous UNESCO World Heritage sites.
+Osaka also had the distinction of being the first Asian city to host the World's Fair in 1970, where they impressed the world with a sneak peak into the future, featuring all of the emerging technologies from Japan.

 ROLE